Sony PlayStation 2

 2002

-TimeSplitters was one of the best first-generation PlayStation 2 games.
-The studio behind the game included staff members who helped make GoldenEye 007 and Perfect Dark, and there were obvious similarities among the games.
-TimeSplitters 2 improved upon the original in many ways.
+Many of the key players at Free Radical Design had previously worked on GoldenEye 007 and Perfect Dark.
+TimeSplitters borrows many ideas from these games, and it feels like a spiritual successor in many regards.
+Although the original TimeSplitters was one of the most compelling first-generation PS2 games, the sequel improved upon it in many ways.
 The levels were more interesting, the sense of humor was more pronounced, and more options were added to the arcade and multiplayer modes.
-The “time travel” theme allows for incredible diversity.
+The time travel theme allows for incredible diversity.
 During the game, players will engage gangsters in a prohibition-era Chicago, take on gunslingers in the wild west, chase wild monkeys through Aztec ruins, battle machines in a robot factory, and encounter aliens in a space station.
 Players will also find weapons appropriate for each era.
 (Tommy guns, crossbows, flamethrowers, plasma rifles, and bricks are among the dozens of weapons featured in the game.)
 In addition to the central missions, TimeSplitters 2 contains additional “arcade” and “challenge” modes that encompass a wide variety of scenarios.
 No FPS would be complete without multiplayer options, and TimeSplitters 2 really shines in this department.
 By using the PS2’s System Link, up to sixteen players can compete simultaneously.
-The death matches themselves are highly customizable and players can even create their own maps!
+The death matches themselves are highly customizable, and players can even create their own maps!
 The game also features a co-operative mode in which two players can take on missions together.
 All three TimeSplitters games were amazing in their own right, but TimeSplitters 2 has the most replay value.
 It’s easily the best first-person shooter on the PlayStation 2.

 4